 ✓ Your IEP is triggered by your 65th birthday.

 ✓ For most, it is your first chance and ideal time to enroll in Medicare.

 ✓ It is a 7-month window that begins 3 months prior to your 65th birth month, includes your birth month, and the 3 months that follow your birth month.

 ✓ It provides you the opportunity to enroll penalty-free in Medicare Parts A and B, as well as a Part D prescription plan.

 For many, enrollment in Original Medicare is automatic when they first become eligible.
 What does that mean exactly?
 It means that you don’t have to enroll in Medicare Parts A and B yourself, and that the government does it for you.

-If you are currently receiving Social Security/Railroad Retirement Board benefits before your 65th birthday, the government is assuming that you have retired and are no longer working, and you will automatically be enrolled in Medicare Parts A and B. For most, this will happen a couple months before your 65th birthday and your coverage will start the 1st of the month that you turn 65.
+If you are receiving Social Security/Railroad Retirement Board benefits before your 65th birthday, the government is assuming that you are no longer working, and you will automatically be enrolled in Medicare Parts A and B. For most, this will happen a couple of months before your 65th birthday and your coverage will start the 1st of the month that you turn 65.

 Just be on the lookout for your red, white and blue Medicare card, as well as a “Welcome to Medicare” packet, in the mail from the Social Security Administration about three months prior to your 65th birthday.